DHTMLX/docs-suite/docs/grid/localization.md

 ## Custom locale

-To use a different locale, your need to:
+To use a different locale, do the following:

-- define the necessary language settings: provide translations for all text labels, e.g.:
+- define the necessary language settings: provide translations for all text labels, for example:

 ~~~jsx
 const de = {